angular/angular/guides/creating-a-custom-form-field-control.md

 </mat-form-field>
 ```

-We also get all of the features that come with `<mat-form-field>` such as floating placeholder,
+We also get all the features that come with `<mat-form-field>` such as floating placeholder,
 prefix, suffix, hints, and errors (if we've given the form field an `NgControl` and correctly report
 the error state).